Scroll down to view the Building Godly Character in Your Kids Sponsor!

 Why is it important to teach your child responsibility?
 Teaching our kids responsibility isn’t always an easy task.
 The older my kids got, the more I realized that having responsible kids doesn’t just come naturally.
 And it isn’t something that they just “pick up” either.
 Responsibility and accountability have to be taught.

 More importantly than being taught, however, responsibility has to be practiced in order for kids to begin taking personal responsibility.
 You can’t just talk to kids about the concept of responsibility.
-Instead, you have teach them in practical ways that gradually give them more and more responsibility as they’re capable and ready.
+Instead, you have to teach them in practical ways that gradually give them more and more responsibility as they’re capable and ready.

-Teach kids to clean up after themselves.
+Teach kids to clean up after themselves

-As a traditional school teacher in a second grade class before I was a homeschool mom, I was always surprised at the number of children who just didn’t clean up after themselves.
+As a traditional school teacher in a second-grade class before I was a homeschool mom, I was always surprised at the number of children who just didn’t clean up after themselves.
 Children would sharpen pencils and leave the pencil shavings that fell on the floor.
 They would finish lunch on the playground and leave their trash on the ground.
 They would crumble up papers they were finished with and leave the trash on top of their desks as they left for the day.

 Teaching kids to clean up after themselves is an important step in teaching them to take responsibility.
 It’s not an easy thing to teach.
-And I’ll admit that my children still need some reminding now and then.
+And I’ll admit that my children needed some reminding now and then.
 But it’s important to teach kids from early on that they need to “clean up when you mess up.”